 Hannah O’Connor is an Irish Rugby Player from Galway.
 She plays club for Blackrock College RFC and has played for the Ireland women’s national rugby team.

-In an interview with O’Connor reflecting on last season, she said how getting to the Semi-Finals was both the highlight and lowlight of the season.
+Speaking to the Her Sport Energia AIL show, the Irish number eight reflected on last season, explaining how getting to the Semi-Finals was both a highlight and lowlight.
 They played a great game of rugby that she expresses they were on the wrong side of.
 The team achieved their goal of going into the top 4 to get into the Semi-Finals.

 There were several new players that only grew the team’s culture and moulded perfectly to play a great game of rugby.
 Blackrock’s idea is to marry the fast runners in the back with the skillful girls upfront, so that the game is not only fun to play, but it’s fun to watch as well.